On the stabilization of embedded thickenings: Introduction

 \subsection{Preliminaries}

-\subsubsection{Notation and Conventions}
+\subsection{Notation and Conventions}

-Let $\T$ denote the category of compactly-generated topological spaces with the Quillen model structure \cite{Qu67} based on weak homotopy equivalences and (Serre) fibrations.
+Let $\T$ denote the category of compactly-generated topological spaces with the Quillen model structure \cite{Q} based on weak homotopy equivalences and (Serre) fibrations.
 Constructions in $\T$, such as products and function spaces, will be understood to be topologized using the compactly--generated topology.
 In what follows, ``space" will mean ``cofibrant object of $\T$" unless otherwise stated.
 A space $X$ is $n$--connected if $\pi_i(X) = 0$ for every $i \leq n$ and for every choice of basepoint.
 In particular, a nonempty space is always $(-1)$--connected and, by convention, the empty space is $(-2)$--connected.
 A map of spaces $X \rightarrow Y$ is $n$--\textit{connected} if its homotopy fiber, with respect to any basepoint of $Y$, is an $(n-1)$ connected space.
-A weak equivalence in $\T$ is an $\infty$--connected map.\\ In the event that we specify a basepoint $\ast$ for a given space $X$, we will assume that the inclusion $\ast \rightarrow X$ is a cofibration.
-We will also write $(\overline{X},Y)$ to denote the mapping cylinder $\overline{X}$ of a given a map $Y \rightarrow X$ with the inclusion of $Y$ as $Y \times 0$.\\ We will use the language of model categories frequently.
-In particular, every object in a given model category has a (co)fibrant replacement.
-We will make such replacements, when necessary, often without changing notation.
-For a relevant discussion of model categories see \cite{Ho99}.
-We will assume that the reader is familiar with the language of homotopy (co)limits and homotopy (co)cartesian diagrams.
-This language is developed in \cite{Go92}.\\ Lastly, a note about set theory.
-Most of the categories that we will work with are not small.
-To avoid set--theoretic difficulties when working with such categories, we fix a Grothendieck universe $\mathcal{U}$ and use only $\mathcal{U}$--sets to form the objects of the category.
-In particular, we will write $|\mathscr{C}|$ for the geometric realization of the nerve of the (possibly large) category $\mathscr{C}$.
-This convention is not the only feasible option (see, eg, \cite{GK08}).
+A weak equivalence in $\T$ is an $\infty$--connected map.\\ The notation $(\overline{Y},X)$ will frequently be used to denote the pair given by the mappnig cylinder $\overline{Y}$ of a given a map $X \rightarrow Y$ with the inclusion of $X$ as $X \times 0$.
+Note that the pair $(\overline{Y},X)$ is a cofibration pair, ie, the inclusion $X\to\overline{Y}$ is a cofibration in $\T$.\\ We will assume that the reader is familiar with homotopy (co)limits.
+For our purposes, a more--than--sufficient exposition of these constructions can be found in \cite[Section 0]{G}.
+We will also assume that the reader is familiar with the language of model categories.
+In particular, we point out that for any object $X$ of a model category, functorial factorization equips $X$ with a cofibrant approximation $X\xrightarrow{\sim} X^c$ and a fibrant approximation $X^f\xrightarrow{\sim} X$.
+The details can be found in \cite[Chapters 7 and 8]{Hi}.